The impact of plastic pollution – why wool is the sustainable choice

 As a nation, British shoppers buy more new clothes than any nation in Europe, with people buying twice as many items of clothing as they did a decade ago.

-The Government Environmental Audit Committee recently announced plans to work closely with major fashion chains to reduce waste and encourage recycling, and could call on the fashion industry to create a demand for longer life garments, along with a ban on dumping clothes in landfill.
+The Government Environmental Audit Committee recently announced plans to work closely with major fashion chains to reduce plastic waste and encourage recycling, and could call on the fashion industry to create a demand for longer life garments, along with a ban on dumping clothes in landfill.
 These are two key actions where increasing usage of natural fibres (such as wool) can make a real difference.

 So why is wool a better choice?